-Researchers have also shown that individuals respond to information differently based on political identification.
+Researchers have also shown that individuals respond to information differently based on party affiliation and political ideology.
 Kuziemko et al. (2015) randomly provide accurate information about levels of inequality in the US to a sample of respondents through Amazon's Mechanical Turk (MTurk) interface and find that this information changes how much individuals care about inequality, but does not change support for redistribution policies.
-They also show that liberals care more about inequality overall, and that the effect of presenting information to them is larger.
-Alesina et al. (2018) provide individuals with accurate information about social mobility, and find that liberal respondents increase their support for redistribution when presented pessimistic data about mobility, while conservative respondents are inelastic to information.
+They also demonstrate that liberals care more about inequality overall, and that the effect for liberals of presenting information to respondents is larger.
+Alesina, Stantcheva and Teso (2018) provide individuals with accurate information about social mobility, and find that liberal respondents increase their support for redistribution when presented pessimistic data about mobility, while conservative respondents are inelastic to information.
 To our knowledge, empirical research regarding variation in inequality aversion between political partisans has not addressed whether this variation is explained by beliefs about costs or preferences for equality.

 Finally, Lü (2013) tests whether educational opportunity mediates inequality aversion.
-The author defines educational opportunity as the difference in the rate of college enrollment between individuals in high and low income districts.
-The relative differences in college attendance are randomly assigned, and income differences are held constant.
+Lü operationalizes educational opportunity as the difference in the percentage of individuals in a high income district attending college versus the percentage in a low income district attending college.
+The relative differences in college attendance are randomly assigned, and the income differences are held constant.
 Respondents then report whether they believe the income differences between the two districts are too large.
-Lü (2013) finds that as access to HE becomes more equal, respondents are less likely to report that the income differences are too large.
+Lü finds that as access to HE becomes more equal, respondents are less likely to report that the income differences are too large (i.e., inequality aversion declines).